ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 As a C++ dev primarily working with 3D graphics, having a powerful AI assistant to help with coding is wonderful, but if it didn't have aphantasia that would be excellent.

+## Explain the "Human with tools" model?

+This is me trying to solve the problems, with every tool at my disposal.
+This was originally used to confirm the graders were working correctly, but I decided to keep it as a reference point.

+I'm not the smartest human there is - but I think I'm a decent contender.

+"Tools" include everything humanity has invented and made available to me, including special tools, the AIs, and whatever compute, memory, spare time, and other resources a 39yr old geek can spare.

 ## License

 MIT